mcpython4-coding/Documentation/chat/command/Command.md

         function add_subcommand(self, subcommand)

-            add an new subcommand to this
+            add an new SubCommand to this SubCommand
-            :param subcommand: the subcommand to add
+            :param subcommand: the SubCommand to add
             :return: itself